 You’ll need to make sure you’re balancing both event promotion and event satisfaction in your mind while planning for your event.
 You don’t want members to arrive at this event you’ve been talking up and feel that it wasn’t helpful, engaging, worth it…you name it.
 So how can you make sure members enjoy your event, when it rolls around?
 Try using your online community in these four ways to increase event satisfaction for attendees.

 Want to learn more about online communities in 2020?
 Check out industry trends from The Community Roundtable in their annual report below.

 Create a subcommunity for your event.

 Get attendees hyped about the event by creating a subcommunity for them within your online community.
-If your community is integrated with your AMS, creating this specific community can be a piece of cake.
+If your community is integrated with your Customer Relationship Management (CRM) software or Association Management System (AMS), creating this specific community can be a piece of cake.
 The community uses the data about who’s registered and a subcommunity is automatically created.

 This exclusive area will help them feel part of the group that’s going, and you can help get the buzz going about what and who will be at your event.
 Also, this can add to your registration promotion as non-attendees see the discussion focusing on the highlights of the upcoming event.

 Expect that this subcommunity for your event will become one of your most active communities.
-Since you have 4-6 weeks of lead time, attendees have a chance to build an online community prior to the event that translates to community at the event itself.
+With 4-6 weeks of lead time, attendees have a chance to build an online community prior to the event that translates to community at the event itself.
 Sometimes even presenters get involved beforehand.
-You might see people even looking for roommates at the conference on your community!
+Then during the discussion,

-Your members are probably coming to your conference to learn, but they also want to make connections.
-You can help them get to this goal by creating a meet-up challenge or starting discussion threads about meeting up at the event.
+Your members are probably attending your event to learn, but they also want to make connections.
+You can help them get to this goal by creating a meet-up challenge or starting discussion threads about meeting up (virtually) during or after the event.